EV2872/nicole/README.md

 Cotutor: Jose Rodriguez

+README FILE might not be accurate enough until the project is finished

 ## Description
 `nicole.sh` is a script that compiles files with the `.nc` extension.
 If changes have been made to the source code, only the modified files will be recompiled.